daminebenq/bbb-puppeteer/autotest012/README.md

 - *TIMELIMIT_MINUTES* => TimeLimit to run the whole test in minutes (_Number_)
 - *URL* => The BBB dev server link.

-## IMPORTANT NOTE

-To run this test, you should make sure that you have the audio dictation mode enabled in your `settings.yml` file; So let's make sure you have it enabled first.

-Go to your BBB server terminal and execute this:
-`locate settings.yml`

-Once done, proceed editing the settings file:
-`nano /root/dev/bigbluebutton/bigbluebutton-html5/private/config/settings.yml`

-CTRL+W and try to find: `enableDictation`

-Set it to `true` save and exit the file, or if it's already set to `true` just CTRL+X.

-Next, restart your HTML5 service: `sudo systemctl restart bbb-html5`

 ## Running

 To run, execute `./autotest012/run.sh -u *URL* -d *TIMELIMIT_MINUTES*`